markreha/cloudworkshop/sdk/docs/devops/README.md

 **DevOps in the Cloud Workshop**
 ==================
 Some principles of DevOps are demonstrated in the IoT Reference Applications.
-The following diagram illustrates where DevOps principles are demonstrated in the Cloud Workshop SDK.
-Return to the [Cloud Workshop SDK](https://github.com/markreha/cloudworkshop/blob/master/README.md).
+The following diagram illustrates where DevOps principles are demonstrated in the [Cloud Workshop SDK](https://github.com/markreha/cloudworkshop/blob/master/README.md).

 <p align="center">
 	<img src="sdk/docs/architecture/images/devops.png" alt="IoT DevOps Architecture"/>